A2osX/A2osX/.Docs/User Guide.md

 #### Supported Hardware

-Any ProDOS Block Device (5.25 & 3.5 Floppy Drives, SmartPort Hard Drive and Ram Disks)<br>
-NoSlot Clock or ThunderClock<br>
-Super Serial Card<br>
+Any ProDOS Block Device (5.25 & 3.5 Floppy Drives, SmartPort Hard Drive and Ram Disks)<br> NoSlot Clock or ThunderClock<br> Super Serial Card<br> Mouse Card<br> Network Card (Uthernet I or II, LanCEgs)

-Mouse Card<br>
-Network Card (Uthernet I or II, LanCEgs)
+While A2osX supports a many Apple II hardware devices, it is possible a conflict will occur with a particular card in your unique hardware configuration.
+In these cases, the conflict usually arises when A2osX attempts to load a driver for a supported device it triggers a conflict with the ROM of an unsupported card when it searches your Apple II for the appropriate card.
+You can tell A2osX to not search the slots containing unsupported cards using the KCONFIG utility.
+In addition, a DEBUG boot disk is available in our Media collection that loads the absolute minimal parts of A2osX which can help in identifying and conflicting hardware.

+> A note on Accelerator Cards:  A2osX has been tested and successfully runs on Apples with accelerator cards such as the Transwarp //e, Titan, or FastChip.
+Care must be taken, however, in making sure that the configuration of your card is correct for your system, especially while running A2osX.
+First you should ensure that the FAST/SLOW switches are set to slow as is appropriate for the cards installed in your system.
+Specifically you must set them to slow for Floppy Controllers, Network Controllers, Mouse Cards and Super Serial Cards.
+If you are unsure, set the switch to slow.
+In addition, with the FastChip, you may need to disable the RAMFACTOR and/or RAMWORKS emulation (further testing is underway).

+**INSERT SECTION HERE ON DEBUG.po and how to use it to solve HW conflict issues**

 ## Getting Started